lloydMwiti/MP-GroupProject/README.md

 the preview is here:

 ### Developers Content
- Wenslaus Makumba  -  \
+ Wenslaus Makumba  -  designers page \
- Horrace Achapa    -  \
+ Horrace Achapa    -  designs page \
+ Jesse Kibungei    -  Landing page footer \
- Lloyd Mwiti       -  \
+ Lloyd Mwiti       -  landing page \
- Jonathan Asule    -  \
+ Jonathan Asule    -  Information page \
- Daniel Kipkosgei  -
+ Daniel Kipkosgei  -  Contact us form

 ### License and Usage
 the work is not licensed and no warranty or guarantee of support is offered.